 Some of the retrofit provisions in Chapter A3 may be approved by a building code official without requiring plans or calculations prepared by a design professional (architect or engineer).
 Homeowners, contractors and design professionals should check with the local building code official to verify local requirements.

-If you are going to hire a contractor instead of doing the retrofit work yourself, you must select one listed in the Contractor Directory on the CEA BB website.
+If you are going to hire a contractor instead of doing the retrofit work yourself, you may select one listed in the Contractor Directory on the CEA BB website.
 In selecting a contractor, the California State License Board recommends that you make sure the contractor has a license, get at least three written bids on the project, ask for personal recommendations, verify the contractor's business location and telephone number, and verify the contractor's workers compensation and commercial general liability insurance coverage.

 The California State License Board provides online services that allow homeowners to verify information about contractors, including their license number and business name.